brnsampson/dev_env_setup/README.md

 <This will take quite a while.
 Around an hour probably>
 vagrant box add windows-2016-nocm ./box/virtualbox/eval-win2016-standard-ssh-nocm-*.box

-At this point, you should be able to use the `windows-2016-nocm` box in Vagrantfiles, test kitchen, etc.
+At this point, you should be able to use the `windows-2016-nocm` box in Vagrantfiles, test kitchen, etc. Check the vagrant directory for examples.